 I write a lot about prayer, but I don’t claim to be the best prayer warrior.
-This far into my ministry, I’m still learning about prayer.
+This far into my ministry, I’m still learning about prayer in general and prayer for church leadership specifically.
 As a pastor and church leader, I’m publicly making this commitment to pray these prayers more—prayers that I should have been praying persistently anyway.

 - “Lord, give us more laborers.”
 Jesus told us to pray this way (Luke 10:1-2).
 We have no right to complain about too few workers if we aren’t first praying like Jesus said.
 And, if we are praying like Jesus said, we won’t need to complain.